ubuntu-mate/ubuntu-mate.org/pages/faq-roadmap.md

 expect.
 You can plug in a phone or a media player and the device is automatically detected and mounted, you can then access the files on it.

-  ✅ *Implemented since Ubuntu MATE 15.10*
+  :heavy_check_mark: *Implemented since Ubuntu MATE 15.10*

 Mobile device notifications can be wirelessly mirrored to your Ubuntu MATE desktop and for you to be able to send files or links wirelessly between your mobile devices and Ubuntu MATE.

-  ✅ *Implemented since Ubuntu MATE 16.04 by using the Software Boutique to install KDE Connect Indicator*
+  :heavy_check_mark: *Implemented since Ubuntu MATE 16.04 by using the Software Boutique to install KDE Connect Indicator*